martinsarrionandia/legacy-vpc/README.md

 ### ESXi host password

-The migrate script retreives your password from AWS Secrets Manager.
+The migrate script retreives your ESXi password from AWS Secrets Manager.

-This is your ESXi password.
 I have chosen the root user but you don't have to.
 Set ESXI_USER in the migrate script `migrate_esxi_guest.sh`.

 You will need to configure this as an AWS Secret.